maunikms/terrafrom-projects/README.md

 1. <b>TerraSnack:</b> Snack Game on AWS S3 with Terraform
 ![Alt Text](https://eupload.in/wp-content/uploads/2023/12/s3.png)

+ <b>Useful Terraform Commands</b> -> list of Terraform commands along with brief explanations of their purposes
 # Usage:

 Clone this repository to explore or reuse configurations in your own projects.